 Couples who are divorcing or separating are advised to consider a Financial Remedy Order that divides their finances and assets (or severs them completely), as couples can still claim against each other’s finances if a legal agreement is not in place.

-To make your financial agreements legally binding, our family and divorce mediators can help you with any paperwork; please get in touch today for more information.
+To make your financial agreements legally binding, our family and divorce mediators can assist you with any paperwork; please get in touch today for more information.

 How do I apply for a Financial Remedy Order?